natalieky96/Hachkathon/README.md

 **
 Right now, the map and the database aren't connected, so our future goal is to connect them.

+We developed this website in 24 hours during the HUJI Hackathon 2022.
 We learned React from scratch and we used WebStorm for the first time.
 It was challenging and fun.
 __________________________________________________________________________________________________________